3, Triq ix-Xatt: Building

 The building at 3, Triq ix-Xatt (Marina Street), Marsaskala, was located between the front of scheduled Villa Apap Bologna with its adjoint chapel and the main promenade of the village.
 It was built sometimes in the 19th century but its exact date and other details are unknown.
 The Planning Authority was requested by the Local Council and others to make a study about the details of the building but these were not carried out.
-It is established that the building appeared on site since the earliest and all photos know of the site.
+It is established that the building appeared on site since the earliest and all photos known of the site.
 The first photo taken of the area, showing the building, is in a nostalgic photograph of 1885.
 It is generally described as of being vernacular architecture, meaning it may had no architect or general planning.
 The latter implies that it was built for convenience to the owners for specific purpose close to the sea.
 It is known to have been one of the few early sea-side houses.
 It has been described as one of the oldest residential properties in Marsaskala.
 It was entirely located within the Urban Conservation Area (UCA).
 It originally had wooden apertures and a prominent balcony looking towards the sea.

 Until more buildings became on demand and some roads were required to be constructed, patrons of summer houses freely walked from their doorsteps on natural coast formation to the sea for a swim.

 In the late 2010s the residence was sold and left vacant by the new patron.
 The building was left to dilapidate and without maintenance, but remained intact.